dataobservatory-eu/openmuse.dataobservatory.eu/content/resources/music-society-citizenship/index.md

 slides: ""
 ---

-The `Report on the European Music Economy` is developed following the Open Policy Analysis Guidelines.
+The `Report on Music, Society, and Citizenship in Europe` is developed following the [Open Policy Analysis Guidelines](/resources/opa/).
 You can find the repository of all assets on [github.com/dataobservatory-eu/music_society_citizenship/](https://github.com/dataobservatory-eu/music_society_citizenship/).

 This deliverable belongs to the [Music & Society](https://music.dataobservatory.eu/pillar/music-and-society/) pillar of our [Open Music Observatory](/resources/open_music_observatory/).